codacy/docs/docs/organizations/using-a-coding-standard.md

 [//]: # (TODO this may include a confirmation step)
 1. Toggle **Make default** on the relevant coding standard card.

+    !!! note
+        Only one coding standard at a time can be the default coding standard.

 [//]: # (TODO new screenshot)
     ![Setting a coding standard as the default](images/coding-standard-set-default.png)